diogopribeiro/Limn/README.md

 >         - value: "OK"
 > ```

 Limn was originally developed as a more concise alternative to `dump()`.
-Its default output style is similar to Swift code, which is shorter and easier to read:
+Its default output style is similar to Swift code, which is typically shorter and easier to read:

 ```swift
 Limn(of: supportedHTTPStatusCodes).sorted().dump()